trussworks/Engineering-Playbook/developing/cicd/README.md

 `Continuous Deployment` can be described as a further extension of `Continuous Delivery`.
 In addition to automated build, test, and delivery, production deployment is also automated.

 This is an advanced state that requires excellent, trustworthy, automated tests and monitoring.
 The complexity of continuous deployment system is correlated with the complexity of the delivery pipeline.
-It's much easier to have continous deployment of a single container image than a full-feature web application.
+It's much easier to have continous deployment of a single container image than a full-featured web application.

 ## Contents